Athletic Shoes vs. Sneakers: Why the Right Choice Matters for Performance & Comfort

 You might wonder what the difference is between athletic shoes and sneakers.
 Aren’t they both comfortable shoes for walking?
 In reality, they are as different as apples and oranges.

 Sneakers prioritize aesthetics over performance and tend to use leather materials.
-Think of the type of shoes that you might wear at the weekend when wearing jeans.
+Think of the type of shoes that you might wear on the weekend when wearing jeans.

 Popular brands include Vans, Converse, and Superga.
 Sneakers traditionally sit below the ankle, although high-top sneakers are also available.